-The NIHCM Foundation backs “timely healthcare journalism that informs efforts to improve the health of Americans.”
+The NIHCM Foundation supports “timely healthcare journalism that informs efforts to improve the health of Americans.”
 Grants are awarded for health journalism, including documentary filmmaking.
 Topics of focus include cost and quality, healthcare reform, healthcare delivery, healthcare coverage, Medicare, Medicaid, and population health.

 NIHCM grants go up to $200,000, but the majority fall in the $10,000 to $50,000 range.
 In the past, this funder has backed Health Triage’s online video series on public health and safety, and the Investigative Reporting Workshop at American University's project, “Nightmare Bacteria and the Crisis in Antibiotics.”
-To get a broader sense of the types of projects and organizations NIHCM supports and at what levels, explore its journalism grants page.
+To get a broader sense of the types of projects and organizations NIHCM supports and at what levels, explore its funded journalism projects page.

 The foundation accepts unsolicited letters of inquiry and announces funding cycles and deadlines in the spring.